matteosister/CompassElephantBundle/README.md

 *my-compass-project* is a random name for this example.
 Pick the name you want

-*path* should be an existing directory.
-By default, if the directory is empty, CompassElephant try to init a compass project.
-Remember to set the right permission!
+*path* has to be an existing directory.
+By default, if the directory is empty, CompassElephant try to init a compass project

 *Important*

 Remember that the apache user needs write access to the "sass" folder, the "stylesheet" folder and the config.rb file.
 If you use compass defaults you will have everything inside the same project folder.
 You can give permission to all files inside.
 But you can as well change the position of the stylesheets folder to be outside the project.
-CompassElephant parses the config file and uses it.
+CompassElephant parses the config file and uses it, just remember to set the right permissions on the folders you define inside compass config file.

 **Add the stylesheets to your templates**

-*assetic example*
+*assetic*

 ```
 {% stylesheets filter="yui_css"